-Bridging course for students who assess below the ESL I (096) level.
-Students will learn basic written English communication skills as well as problem-solving and intercultural skills necessary for success in the academic setting of the first level of ESL classes.
+This is the second core course in the study of English reading, writing, and grammar designed for students whose first language is not English.
+Students will learn basic written English communication skills as well as problem-solving and intercultural skills necessary for success in the academic setting of the second level of ESL classes.
 Pass/No Pass only.
 Non-degree applicable.